Caernarfonshire: Governance

-Under the Local Government Act 1888, an elected Carnarvonshire County Council taking over functions from the county's quarter sessions.
-The administrative county covered by the county council had identical borders to the geographic county.
-The administrative county was formally renamed Caernarvonshire on 1 July 1926.
+In 1889, elected county councils were established under the Local Government Act 1888, taking over administrative functions previously performed by unelected magistrates at the county's quarter sessions.
+The 1888 Act also adjusted county boundaries where urban sanitary districts straddled county boundaries to place each such district wholly in one county.
+Caernarfonshire therefore ceded its part of the Colwyn Bay and Colwyn district to Denbighshire.

+The county and the town after which it was named were officially spelled "Carnarvon" until 1926.
+At a meeting on 10 November 1925 the borough council resolved to ask the county council to change the spelling to "Caernarvon".
+The county council gave permission for the change of spelling for the name of the borough with effect from 14 January 1926, and at the same time decided to ask the government to also change the spelling of the county's name to Caernarvon.
+The government confirmed the change in the spelling of the county's name with effect from 1 July 1926.

 The county council was based at County Hall, Caernarfon.

 The county contained five ancient boroughs.
 Two of these (Caernarfon and Pwllheli) were reformed in 1835 by the Municipal Corporations Act.
 Criccieth established a special body of commissioners in 1873.
 Conwy (then called Conway in English) was reformed to become a municipal borough in 1877.
 The remaining borough, the City of Bangor was not reformed until 1883.

-Under the Public Health Act 1848 and the Local Government Act 1858 a number of towns were created Local Board Districts or Local Government Districts respectively, with local boards to govern their areas.
-Other towns became Improvement Commissioners' Districts by private act of parliament.
+Under the Public Health Act 1848 and the Local Government Act 1858 a number of towns were created local board districts or local government districts respectively, with local boards to govern their areas.
+Other towns became improvement commissioners' districts by private act of parliament.
 In 1872 these, along with the municipal boroughs, became urban sanitary districts.
 At the same time the remainder of the county was divided into rural sanitary districts, some of which crossed county boundaries.
 The Local Government Act 1894 redesignated these as urban and rural districts.
 A county review order in 1934 made changes to the county's districts.

 The civil parish of Llysfaen was a detached exclave of the county.
 On 1 April 1923 Llysfaen was transferred to the county of Denbighshire.

 Under the Local Government Act 1972 the administrative county of Caernarvonshire was abolished on 1 April 1974.
 It was largely split between the three districts of Aberconwy, Arfon and Dwyfor of Gwynedd (along with Merionethshire and Anglesey).
-The administrative entity of Caernarfonshire was very briefly revived in 1996, when the unitary area of Caernarfonshire and Merionethshire was created.
-It was, however, renamed Gwynedd almost immediately.
-Since then Caernarfonshire has been divided between the unitary authorities of Gwynedd to the west and Conwy to the east.
+Until 1974, Caernarvonshire was divided into civil parishes for the purpose of local government; these in large part equated to ecclesiastical parishes (see the table below), most of which still exist as part of the Church in Wales.